IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 the name of the active file located in the right-most end of the menubar.
 Click on thumbnails to switch quickly between loaded files, particularly useful when copy and paste to transfer parts of node diagrams between open definitions.
-You can also hit *Ctrl+Tab* to open and cycle through similar click-to-open thumbnails representing all currently open Grasshopper documents.
+You can also hit *Ctrl+Tab* to display and cycle the selection through similar click-to-open thumbnails representing all currently open Grasshopper documents.

 Grasshopper can respond in several different ways to dragging one or more Grasshopper documents (.gh or .ghx) onto its canvas.
 The active drop mode can